JoelleJS/password-quiz/README.md

 ## Usage

+It is recommended to use `venv` to create a virtual environment before doing the following to prevent the project dependencies being installed globally.

-In the project folder run
+In the project folder, first run

+    pip install -r requirements.txt

+Then run

     python3 password-quiz.py